 Key Takeaways

-• COVID-19 can survive onĀ leather surfaces for up to 5 days, making regular disinfection essential
+• COVID-19 can survive on leather surfaces for up to 5 days, making regular disinfection essential

-• Proper disinfection involves using gentle methods like pH-balanced shampoo and avoiding harsh chemicals
+• Proper disinfection involves using gentle methods like pH-neutral soap and avoiding harsh chemicals

 • Environmental factors like cold and humidity can extend virus survival time on surfaces